 In the end, it comes down to this:

 You have to let go of any relationships that are hurting you.
-If you have experienced physical or emotional abuse from a person, then it’s not worth it to stay with them.
+If you have experienced physical, emotional, or verbal abuse from a person, then it’s not worth it to stay with them.

 If that relationship is not adding to your life, it’s time to walk away, as difficult as it may be.